Building Your Dream Southwestern Home

 The most striking characteristic of a Southwestern home is that it’s made purely or mostly with rammed earth or adobe bricks, which are essentially a dried mixture of clay, sand, and straw or grass, with the addition of moisture.
 The bricks or rammed earth can be either baked in the sun or a kiln.
 This material is not only rigid, but it also costs almost nothing as the raw materials are abundant in the desert, making it a sustainable choice.
 More importantly, it keeps the inside cool during hot days and warm at night.
 The thick material also absorbs sound, keeping the house quiet.

 When building desert homes, the material and design of your roof can be a game changer.
 Certain roof materials absorb heat, which means the house could feel like an oven during hot days.
 This is where brick tile roofs come in.
 In Southwestern homes, tops are often made with the same rammed earth or clay tiles, which efficiently emit the heat back into the air, allowing your home to stay calm.

 It’s common to see adobe homes with rounded exteriors as an additional layer of clay mixture is often applied over the main wall layer.
 This is to provide more insulation and keep cracks from developing.
 Small windows are also a key element, and this is because smaller windows restrict heat from entering the home.

 Exposed wooden components

-A true Southwestern home puts natural materials center-stage, and in their rawest form, too.
+A true Southwestern home puts natural materials center-stage and in their rawest form, too.
 It’s common to see adobe homes with exposed wooden beams, pillows, window and door frames, and other wooden components.
 Typically, the wood used in an adobe home is sourced from nearby sources.
-But apart from being structural elements, the wooden beams also provide a nice complement to the dominating clay or stone features.
+But apart from being structural elements, the wooden beams also provide an excellent complement to the dominating clay or stone features.
 You’d often see chunky and raw hardwood beams on the ceiling, creating that stark contrast to the muted palette of clay.

 Elements from outside